Milestone #15086: Onboard ICARUS

 A backward compatible solution can be added to support ICARUS case, where wires are aligned with z and lie on a vertical plane.

-#3 Updated by Wesley Ketchum almost 4 years ago
+#3 Updated by Wesley Ketchum about 4 years ago

 - Status changed from Assigned to Work in progress